openafsfoundation/openafsfoundation.org/help/donate/index.md

 ## Help Us By Donating ##

+The OpenAFS Foundation, on the behalf of all, asks that you consider donating some of your money and/or your equipment.
+Both are needed to help us grow!
+Thank you.

 ### Donate Money###

 The OpenAFS Foundation currently accepts monetary donations via PayPal.
 You do